benwzj/benwzj.github.io/_drafts/2024-02-24-concepts-html5.md

 The viewport is the user's visible area of a web page and is often used when talking about mobile devices.

+A more specific meaning of the term viewport refers to a meta element in HTML 5, which plays a crucial role in mobile optimization.
+The element scales the displayed content so that the size of the screen can be used efficiently.

+In this case, the meta element viewport ensures that all content is equally legible and displayed correctly and completely on screens of different sizes.
+The viewport element adapts web pages to the screen’s length and width so that mobile browsers can display the entire content correctly.

+Thanks to the viewport, websites on mobile devices are not displayed in the same way as on a desktop screen.
+Users do not have to zoom in but can view the content of a page in a way that matches the small display.
+Viewports as meta elements (in combination with responsive web design) help web browsers to break up the pages and reassemble them on small screens in a way that enables users to receive a meaningful and readable image.
+Viewports thus have the task of preventing display problems by determining output formats that are tailored to the respective mobile device.

 ### Setting The Viewport
 HTML5 introduced a method to let web designers take control over the viewport, through the `<meta>` tag.
 You should include the following `<meta>` viewport element in all your web pages: